-The Declaration of Trust provides that the Issuer may distribute to the Trust Unitholders on or about each Distribution Date such percentage of the Trust Distributable Income (other than capital gains the tax on which may be recoverable by the Issuer) for the Distribution Period then ended as the Trustees determine in their discretion.
+The Declaration of Trust provides that the Trust may distribute to the Trust Unitholders on or about each Distribution Date such percentage of the Trust Distributable Income (other than capital gains the tax on which may be recoverable by the Trust) for the Distribution Period then ended as the Trustees determine in their discretion.
 See "Material Agreements - Declaration of Trust - Distribution Policy".

-SUBSCRIPTION PROCEDURES
+SUBSCRIPTION PROCEDURE

-Subscribers wishing to subscribe for Trust Units will be required to enter into a Subscription Agreement with the Issuer which will contain, among other things, representations, warranties and covenants by the Subscriber that it is duly authorized to purchase the Trust Units, that it is purchasing the Trust Units as principal and for investment and not with a view to resale and as to its corporate or other status to purchase the Trust Units and that the Issuer is relying on an exemption from the requirements to provide the Subscriber with a prospectus and as a consequence of acquiring the securities pursuant to this exemption, certain protections, rights and remedies, provided by applicable securities laws, including statutory rights of rescission or damages, will not be available to the Subscriber.
+Subscribers wishing to subscribe for Trust Units will be required to enter into a subscription agreement (the "Subscription Agreement") with the Trust which will contain, among other things, representations, warranties and covenants by the Subscriber that it is duly authorized to purchase the Trust Units, that it is purchasing the Trust Units as principal and for investment and not with a view to resale and as to its corporate or other status to purchase the Trust Units and that the Trust is relying on an exemption from the requirements to provide the Subscriber with a prospectus and as a consequence of acquiring the securities pursuant to this exemption, certain protections, rights and remedies, provided by applicable securities laws, including statutory rights of rescission or damages, will not be available to the Subscriber.

 The minimum subscription amount is \$10,000 per Subscriber.
-However, the minimum subscription amount may be waived by the Trustees of the Issuer from time to time and set forth in the subscription agreement(s) entered into between the Subscriber and the Issuer.
+However, the minimum subscription amount may be waived by the Trustees of the Trust from time to time and set forth in the subscription agreement(s) entered into between the Subscriber and the Trust.
 See "Canadian Federal Income Tax Consequences - Qualification as a Mutual Fund Trust".